mdi48/mdi48/README.md

 Currently trying to get back into the habit of doing more frequent programming work, as I've been kind of out of it this year due to life circumstances.

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working on (unpublished or not in a "good enough" state yet):
   - A movie rating predictor (basic data stuff with some machine learning for extra oomph)
   - An improved GitHub starred repositories web app (with pagination included!)